DeCleanup-Network/docs/README.md

-# DeCleanup Network Litepaper
+# 📚 DeCleanup Network Documentation

+Welcome to the official documentation repository for the **DeCleanup Network** – a Web3-powered platform that incentivizes real-world environmental cleanups through proof-of-impact and token rewards.

+This repository contains all technical, conceptual, and operational documentation for the DeCleanup dApp ecosystem.

+---

-## Introduction
+## 🔍 Overview

-DeCleanup Network is a global initiative dedicated to fostering environmental cleanups through community-driven efforts and innovative blockchain technology.
-The network incentivizes real-world impact by tokenizing cleanup activities and providing measurable rewards.
-Our mission is to expand global participation in environmental actions while creating a transparent, scalable, and eco-conscious community.
+DeCleanup leverages blockchain technology to:
+- Incentivize cleanup campaigns through tokenized rewards
+- Enable transparent proof-of-impact submissions
+- Scale real-world action via community engagement and gamification

+We’re building a global movement to make environmental impact measurable, verifiable, and rewarding.

 ## Purpose